opencontext/arches-via-docker/README.md

 This branch has only partial support for installing arbitrary versions of AfRC.
 Configure the `.env` file to name the branch you'd like to deploy as so:

    ```
-   AFS_GIT_BRANCH="main"
+   AFRC_GIT_BRANCH="main"
    ```

 # Caveats
-The Arches docker container will git-clone the Arches for Science and the Arches repositories and switch to the desired branch and then install the various Python dependencies.
-However, installation of other dependencies outside of Python are still "hard-coded" in the Arches Dockerfile.
-So you may need to manually edit that file if the version of AfS and Arches you wish to install has different non-Python dependencies.
+The Arches docker container will git-clone the *Arches for Reference and Sample Collections* and the Arches repositories and switch to the desired branch and then install the various Python dependencies.
+Currently, this hardcodes deployment of version *dev/8.0.x* of (core) Arches.
+Similarly, installation of other dependencies outside of Python are still "hard-coded" in the Arches Dockerfile.
+So you may need to manually edit the Arches `Dockerfile` if you wish to install different versions of AfRC, Arches, or different non-Python dependencies.

 Another caveat to note is that the name of the Arches/AfRC project (`rascoll`) should be treated as *hardcoded*.
 It seems like a heavy lift to make it easy to configure the project name in Docker.